lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

     // make sure that we have valid values to serialize otherwise
     // we have to return false such that our parent knows we are invalid if (valid_children == 0) {
-        // remove our state from the masks stack and all of our descentants mMasks.resize(iMask);
+        // remove our state from the masks vector and all of our descentants mMasks.resize(iMask);
         return false;
     }